lmielke/100_django_template/README.md

 ###Before installing you have to change the repo name inside line 3 of resources >> ubuntu_apache.sh
-Change the to-value to what ever you like, make sure, the name lines up with your 02_install_project names below Also, feel free to add/remove lines from ubuntu_apache.sh if needed.
+Change the to-value to what ever you like.
+Make sure, the name lines up with your 02_install_project names below.
+Also, feel free to add/remove lines from ubuntu_apache.sh if needed.

     mv 100_django_template yourProjectName